fugue/fregot/README.md

     fregot.examples.ami_id%
     Reloaded repl-input.json

 This allows you to evaluate expressions as you like, and they'll automatically be up-to-date.

-`:watch` also supports expressions.
-Use `:watch data.package.rule`:
+Use `:watch data.package.rule` to monitor a particular expression:

     fregot.examples.ami_id% :watch data.fregot.examples.ami_id.allow

-You can then make changes to the Rego and/or input file, and `fregot` re-evaluates the expression:
+You can then make changes to the Rego and/or input file, and `fregot` re-evaluates the expression and prints the evaluation:

     fregot.examples.ami_id%
     Reloaded ami_id.rego